Calorimetry and Heat Transfer in Chemical Reactions

 Enthalpy of Reaction

-These experiments determine the ΔH of a reaction by measuring the heat released or absorbed during the reaction.
+These experiments determine the ΔH of a reaction by measuring the heat absorbed or released.
+This allows for the calculation of the enthalpy change per mole of reactant.

 Heat Capacity

-These experiments determine the heat capacity of a substance, which is the amount of heat required to raise its temperature by 1 degree.
+These experiments determine the heat capacity (C) of a substance, which is the amount of heat required to raise the temperature of 1 gram (or 1 mole) of the substance by 1 degree Celsius (or 1 Kelvin).

 Data Analysis